chronicleprotocol/oracle-suite/cmd/leeloo/README.md

 ### Environment variables

-It is possible to use environment variables in the configuration file.
-Environment variables can be used anywhere in the configuration file.
-The syntax is similar as in the shell: `${ENV:ENV_VAR}`.
+It is possible to use environment variables anywhere in the configuration file.
+The syntax is similar as in the
+shell: `${ENV:ENV_VAR}`.
 Note, that the environment variable name must be prefixed with `ENV:`.
 If the environment variable is not set, the error will be returned during the application startup.
 To escape the dollar sign, use `\$` or `$$`.
 The latter syntax is not supported inside variables.

 ## Supported events